Steerable Principal Components for Space-Frequency Localized Images: Behavior and decay properties of

 \section{Behavior and decay properties of $\lambda^{2c}_{0,k}$}

-Let us first discuss some known results on the behavior of the eigenvalues of the PSWFs in the one-dimensional setting, where they have been thoroughly investigated (see~\cite{osipov2013prolate} and references therein).
+We start by reviewing some known results on the behavior of the eigenvalues of the PSWFs in the one-dimensional setting, where they have been thoroughly investigated (see~\cite{osipov2013prolate} and references therein).
 The most well-known characterization of these eigenvalues is that they can be divided into three distinct regions of behavior (as a function of their index $n$) - a flat region, where the (normalized) eigenvalues are essentially $1$, a transitional region, where they decay from values close to $1$ to values close to $0$, and a super-exponential decay region, where they are very close to $0$ and decay as $\sim e^{-n\log{n}}$.
 In addition, it is known that if we choose all eigenvalues that are greater than some small $\epsilon$, then there are about ${2c}/{\pi}$ eigenvalues from the flat region, $O(\log{\left(\frac{1-\epsilon}{\epsilon}\right)}\log{c})$ eigenvalues from the transitional region, and $o(\log{c})$ eigenvalues from the decay region (see \cite{landau1980eigenvalue} for a precise formulation).
 Thus, the number of eigenvalues greater then $\epsilon$ is dominated by the number of eigenvalues in the flat region, which is ${2c}/{\pi}$.
 As for the eigenvalues of the two-dimensional PSWFs, results in $\cite{serkh2015prolates}$ indicate that as in the one-dimensional setting, the eigenvalues can be similarly divided into three distinct regions - flat, transitional, and super-exponential decay regions.
 Correspondingly, the number of significant eigenvalues is dominated by the number of eigenvalues in the flat region.
-Since $\lambda_{0,k}^{2c} \propto \alpha^{2c}_{0,k}$ (see~\eqref{eq:lambda def}), it is clear that in order to satisfy condition~\eqref{eq:numerical integration radial nodes condition} we need to determine the number of terms in the flat region of $\left| \lambda_{0,k}^{2c} \right|$.
-To this end, we follow the methods in \cite{landau1975szego} and \cite{landau1980eigenvalue} (see also \cite{xiao2001prolate} for the specific technique that we use), and consider the sum
+Since $\lambda_{0,k}^{2c} \propto \alpha^{2c}_{0,k}$ (see~\eqref{eq:PSWFs truncation rule}), it is clear that in order to satisfy condition~\eqref{eq:numerical integration radial nodes condition} we need to determine the number of terms in the flat region of $\left| \lambda_{0,k}^{2c} \right|$.
+To this end, we follow \cite{landau1975szego}, which provides similar results for general non-hermitian Toeplitz integral operators (see also \cite{landau1980eigenvalue} and \cite{xiao2001prolate}), and consider the sum